dotintegral/Dasz/README.md

 It aim is to provide easy to use and extend dashboard framework.

 It's inspired by http://dashing.io/
 Notable differences are that Dasz is written in JavaScript only.
-It runs on Node.js and React framework.
+It runs on Node.js and uses React.

 ## Creating your own widget